SvenRosvall/AutoLdrSpotDetector/docs/Design.md

 A state decider factory can be provided when a detector algorithm is created.
 If no such factory is provided the detector algorithm uses a default factory that is chosen to suit that detector algorithm.

+## PinReader class
+This is a polymorphic class that separates the code for reading analogue values from an input pin.

+There are two concrete pin reader classes:
+* SimplePinReader : Simply uses the ```analogRead()``` library function to read the analogue value.
+* BucketPinReader : This is an advanced implementation that makes use of interrupts to read analogue values as fast as possible.
+  It uses an interrupt that is triggered when an analogue to digital conversion has completed.
+  This reader then collects all the read values in a bucket for each pin so that when the value for the pin is requested this reader returns the average for the values in this bucket.
+  This eliminates any jitter that may occur where the ambient light is flourescent light tubes or any other type that does not have a constant flow of light.